jokilic/sunny/README.md

 ## Things I still want to do:

-- [ ] Build a production version of the app and publish on the Play store
-- [ ] Create screenshots for the Play store
 - [ ] Create / download other weather icons
 - [ ] Refactor code as much as you can
 - [ ] Make the UI responsive as much as you can
+- [x] Make it impossible to go back to the LoadingScreen after the weather has been loaded
+- [x] Build a production version of the app and publish on the Play store
+- [x] Create screenshots for the Play store
 - [x] Implement the **InfoScreen**
 - [x] Make the **LoadingScreen** a bit nicer looking
 - [x] Recreate weather icons that have stroke instead of fill